Q1. What exactly is the goal of this game?

 - From time to time, the walls will rearrange themselves.
 Though they will never close off the path to the exit, the path itself might change.
 In particular, this means that the “left hand” rule is not entirely reliable.

 Also, exit and loot are guarded by a brutish minotaur, who is very much alive.
 Don’t let yourself get sidetracked by necromantic remnants of its ancestors.

 “Better” depends on a number of factors, such as your weapon skills, whether it’s one- or two-handed, the randart properties, the weapon brand, and the monsters you’re about to face.
 In general, switching from a weapon type at which you are already highly skilled to another one that you have no skill in is a waste of time.
 The brands may greatly differ in damage output, but you can get a good idea by bashing a few comparatively harmless monsters with each and comparing the results.

-Of the enchantments, the second value (damage) is usually much more important than the first (accuracy), unless you hardly ever manage to hit with a weapon.
 The delay in swinging a weapon can be reduced by the corresponding weapon skill.

 You’re guaranteed to find altars to almost every god on the first nine levels of the main dungeon.

 There isn’t any such option, and we’re not planning to add one, either.

 For a more constructive answer, once a ghost has been loaded onto a level, it won’t be loaded again – unless you happen to die on that level, thus creating a bones file featuring more than one ghost.
 Keep in mind that you don’t absolutely have to fight every monster you meet, and with ghosts it’s even easier: they cannot leave the level they were created on.